- Human Rights Policy

 Labor and Management Relations

-Sanyo Chemical Industries, Ltd. and the Sanyo Chemical Industries Labor Union (hereinafter “labor and management”) confirm the following basic labor-management principles and have concluded a collective agreement with the aim of realizing them.
+Sanyo Chemical Industries, Ltd. and the Sanyo Chemical Industries Labor Union (hereinafter “labor and management”) confirm the following Basic Philosophy of Labor and Management and have concluded a labor agreement with the aim of realizing them.

 Labor and management adhere to the principle of equal equality and work on issues with autonomy and development.